WillBaumbach/willbaumbach.github.io/_posts/2018-03-20-How-I-Live-my-Version-of-a-Healthy-Lifestyle.md

 Structuring my dieting in this way makes it a lot easier for me to live my life how I choose.
 I still go out to dinner, I still have drinks with friends, I still have candy and ice cream.
 Best of all, I feel little to no stress about what I am eating throughout the day.
 The biggest point of stress for me comes from when I get to the end of the day and I haven’t hit my protein macro.
 Luckily, I almost always have a protein shake available to me, and I can top off my protein intake with a scoop or two of whey protein.

 I know if I ever want to get really serious about something like competing in a bodybuilding show I’ll have to get more strict with my diet, but for now I don’t have any plans for that.
 I’m just happy with hitting my calories and my protein and living my happy, healthy life.
 Now that I’m back at school, I should easily fall back into the groove of eating and tracking my foods like I should have been over break.
 Also, I’m hopefully getting a new deadlift PR today, so let’s hope I can get back into the groove of the gym as well (because lord knows I slacked on that too).

+### Update from the future!

+Gym went really well!!
+I got a new deadlift PR of 245 for 1, and it was extremely smooth.
+My estimated PR is around 260, but I think it would probably be 250 or 255.
+Either way, I'm well on my way to my goal of 275 :) Then 3 plates after that!
+Feeling good.